The meaning of Learning Management System (LMS)

 Keep in mind that different LMS platforms may offer varying sets of features, so it’s essential to evaluate each platform based on your organization’s specific needs and requirements.

-1. Course creation and management: LMSs allow administrators or instructors to create, edit, and manage course content, including multimedia materials like text, images, videos, and audio.
+1. Course creation and management: The best LMSs allow administrators or instructors to create, edit, and manage course content, including multimedia materials like text, images, videos, and audio.

 • Multimedia content support (text, images, videos, audio)